blacktop/lporg/README.md

 - [x] swith to Apex log
 - [ ] figure out how to write to DB and not just read :disappointed:

+## Issues

+Find a bug?
+Want more features?
+Find something missing in the documentation?
+Let me know!
+Please don't hesitate to [file an issue](https://github.com/blacktop/lporg/issues/new)

+## License

+MIT Copyright (c) 2017-2018 **blacktop**